qingqhua/OvalEngine/README.md

-# Real-time-rendering-engine
+# GOAL
-a small work in real-time
+a mystery based on directx